pusher/push-notifications-server-java/README.md

 ## Usage
 ### Configuring the SDK for Your Instance

-Use your instance id and secret (you can get these from the [dashboard](https://dash.pusher.com)) to create a PushNotifications instance:
+Use your instance id and secret (you can get these from the [dashboard](https://dash.pusher.com/beams)) to create a Beams PushNotifications instance:
 <details><summary>Java</summary>
 <p>